eic/job_submission_condor/docs/campaign_setup_instructions.md

 ## 2 EIC Virtual Organization

-JLab has now has an access node that can support the EIC Virtual Organization.
+JLab now has an access node that can support the EIC Virtual Organization.

 BNL had their setup messed up and jobs only got farmed to a single site at UCSD, which is likely not been fixed yet.
 BNL is also a messed up system of many individual interactive nodes and you have to know which one to go to to do any specific thing.